 Is there a penalty for failure to file a Declaration?

 Yes!
 The Declaration of Estimated Tax is required by Law.
-The failure to file a bonafide Declaration will result in a fine of \$25.00, and a substantial interest penalty.
+The failure to file a bonafide Declaration will result in a penalty of 15% of the unpaid balance and an additional interest assessment.

 What is a bonafide Declaration?